navanathjadhav/pagination-angular/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-## Further help
+## Contribute

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+You are always welcome to help to make this project more knowledgeable and helpful for other developers.

+Just submit a PR.